ilg-physics-ucsb/physics6-manual/6AL/VelocityandAcceleration/VelocityandAcceleration_LG.md

 In this exercise you will start the analysis of the drops.

 1. Start by just looking at your data.
 Analyze it qualitatively by using the tools you learned in Part 1 and Part 2 of the lab.
 Try to determine what parts of each drop are falling under constant acceleration or constant velocity.
-2. For each of the 4 drops, sketch a velocity vs time plot.
+2. Notice how the Dog Ball, Basket Ball, and Volleyball all look very similar.
+The beach ball is quite different from the other three.
+Pick one of the three similar data sets and the beach ball and **sketch** a velocity vs time plot for both data sets on the same graph. **A sketch is just a quick drawing to display the important features of a plot.
+You should label the axis and the two lines, but you don't need a title.**
-3. For each plot, write a brief description (one or two sentences) describing what happened in the plot.
+3. For each velocity line, write a brief description (one or two sentences) describing what happened in the plot.
-4. Take a picture of your four sketches and include them in your lab report.
-Also include your descriptions.
+4. Take a picture of your sketch and include it in your lab report.
+Also include your description.

 :::